Skip to main content

 • Entities engaged in trade activities.

-Entities exempt from the mandatory requirement for conducting physical security risk analysis (PSRA) must take measures to ensure the security of the assets and valuables they possess, as well as the individuals within their facilities.
-These measures may include:
+Entities exempt from the mandatory requirement for conducting a Physical Security Risk Analysis (PSRA) must still implement measures to safeguard the assets and valuables under their possession, as well as ensure the security of individuals within their facilities.
+These measures can encompass:

 • Installation of alarm and video surveillance systems.